mcardozo/documents-kit/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Documents kit's documentation!
+Bienvenido a la documentación de Documents kit!
 ======================================================================

 .. toctree::